dxos/dxos/docs/docs/guide/tutorial.md

 ### Local-first

-The counter's data is stored locally, in-browser, in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) which works offline.
+The counter's data is stored locally, in-browser, in [OPFS](https://fs.spec.whatwg.org/#origin-private-file-system) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) which works offline.
 Try it out.
 Refresh the app.
 Quit your browser and re-open it.
 The counter's count remains.
 You can even update the count offline.

 ## Connecting another peer